pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 * Install Apache Directory Studio ([link to download](https://directory.apache.org/studio/download/download-macosx.html))
 * Postman ([link to download](https://www.getpostman.com/downloads/))

-## Checkout Github pingidentity-devops-getting-started
+## Clone Github pingidentity-devops-getting-started
 All the scripts and examples used in this quick-start are provided in the [pingidentity-devops-getting-started Github repo](https://github.com/pingidentity/pingidentity-devops-getting-started.git).

-Using the git utility on your machine, in a terminal window checkout the contents of the getting-started repo using the command below.
+Make a local copy of the repo on your machine

 ```
 $ git clone https://github.com/pingidentity/pingidentity-devops-getting-started.git